Eric Shogren: Early life and career

-Eric Shogren was born on 16 January 1966.
-His grandfather, an immigrant from Odessa, created a fruit market in the center of Minneapolis, and Eric traded fruit with him from early childhood.
-There were boxes of bananas in his room; in the future, a banana will be present in almost all products of the Kuzina chain (cakes and donuts with banana cream, banana bread and muffins).
+His grandfather, an immigrant from Odessa, created a fruit market in the center of Minneapolis, and Shogren sold fruit with him from early childhood.

 He was educated at the Blake School in Minneapolis.

 In 1992, Eric Shogren arrived in Novosibirsk to his brother Brad, who studied here in one of the educational institutions of this city.

 In Novosibirsk, he bought a hockey puck at a local store and was surprised by its cheapness.
 He decided to sell hockey pucks from Russia to USA, but this business failed.

 His brother Brad introduced Eric Shogren to a Novosibirsk businessman, Eric created a business with this person, they started exporting cars from America to Russia.
 In 1993, he earned money and opened the first supermarket in Novosibirsk.
 The new store sold products of the SuperValu and enjoyed great popularity among the residents of the city.
 But It stopped working.